Subjective-Graph LLM Agents for Simulating Uncertainty in Classroom Social Perception: Method

 \section{Method}

 Consider a classroom system composed of $N$ students, with node set $V=\{1,\ldots,N\}$.
-The system evolves on a discrete timeline $t\in\{1,\ldots,6\}$, where each time step corresponds to one real examination~\cite{temporal_queries_marl_2023}.
+The system evolves on a discrete timeline $t\in\{1,\ldots,6\}$, where each time step corresponds to one real examination.
 Let $Y_i^{(t)}$ denote the observed exam score of student $i$ at time $t$, which induces the ground-truth ranking $R^{(t)}=\mathrm{Rank}(Y^{(t)})$.
 We also introduce a one-dimensional latent variable $\theta_i^{(t)}$ to represent the student's underlying academic ability (or level of performance) on a unified scale and write $\Theta^{(t)}=\{\theta_i^{(t)}\}_{i\in V}$.

-We model each student as an agent driven by large-language-models (LLM agent)~\cite{marl_survey_2023}.
+We model each student as an agent driven by a large language model.
 Operating under a restricted informational view, an agent generates judgments and interaction behaviors intended to approximate cognition and decision-making in a real classroom social environment.
 For each peer $k$, student agent $j$ maintains a subjective belief distribution $B_{jk}^{(t)}(\theta)$ over ability at time $t$; this distribution encodes both a point estimate and its associated uncertainty.

 Social interaction is abstracted as noisy message exchange.
 During the round of $r$-th interaction at time $t$, a sender $i$ transmits a message $m_{i\rightarrow j}^{(t,r)}$ to a receiver $j$.
 The message provides assessments of the academic ability or social standing of one or more target students, together with an explicit expression of uncertainty.
 The receiver then updates its beliefs as a function of the credibility of the message~\cite{uncertainty_propagation_2025}.
-Given the observed score sequence $\{Y^{(t)}\}_{t=1}^6$ and limited questionnaire-derived information, we study how a system governed by local visibility, noisy interactions, trust gating, and belief fusion generates individual belief states over time, and how these states in turn induce group-level observables---such as ranking error and uncertainty---as well as their associated failure modes.
+Given the observed score sequence $\{Y^{(t)}\}_{t=1}^6$ and limited questionnaire-derived information, we study how a system governed by local visibility, noisy interactions, trust gating, and belief fusion generates individual belief states over time, and how these states in turn induce group-level ranking errors and internal uncertainty diagnostics.
 To structure the exposition, we organize the method into three coupled mechanisms: subjective structure and visibility constraints, interaction with trust gating, and belief updating with the definition of macro-level quantities, as illustrated in Fig.~\ref{fig:overall_framework}.